CCCU TRAINING IN

 Workshops may address issues such as basic skills development, strategies of directing, catharsis, rage, guilt, fear, death, God, or intra-group issues to name a few.
 Ultimately the activities in any workshop will depend on the desires and needs of the group.
 The training is open to persons with both personal and professional interests in learning the method.

 Rob Pramann, PhD, ABPP, TEP is the Director of Christian Counseling Centers of Utah's Training in Psychodrama.
 He was Board Certified as a “Certified Practitioner” in 1997, and a “Trainer, Educator and Practitioner” in 2001 by the American Board of Examiners in Psychodrama, Sociometry and Group Psychotherapy, and in “Group Psychology” in 2015 by the American Board of Professional Psychology.
 Rob has trained with a number of recognized trainers in psychodrama, first generation students of J. L. Moreno (1889 - 1974), the originator of the method.
 He is a graduate of the Psychodrama Institute of New Haven, where he studied under Eugene Eliasoph, ACSW, TEP, to complete his training for certification as a Practitioner of Psychodrama (CP).
-Following that he trained under John Nolte, Ph., TEP, to complete requirements for certification as a Trainer, Educator and Practitioner (TEP) of Psychodrama.
-He was appointed as an Executive Editor to the Journal of Psychodrama, Sociometry, and Group Psychotherapy in March of 2010 and was awarded "fellow" status by the American Society of Group Psychotherapy and Psychodrama in April, 2010.
+Following that he trained under John Nolte, PhD, TEP, to complete requirements for certification as a Trainer, Educator and Practitioner (TEP) of Psychodrama.
+He was awarded "fellow" status by the American Society of Group Psychotherapy and Psychodrama (ASGPP) in April, 2010, served as an Executive Editor of the Journal of Psychodrama, Sociometry, and Group Psychotherapy in 2010 through 2020, and in 2020 joined and now serves as the Co-chair, of the ASGPP Research Committee.
+He was the 2020/2021 recipient of the ASGPP's David A. Kipper Scholar's Award.
 He has actively pursued training since 1988 because of what the approach has given him both personally and professionally and he has functioned in a number of informal and formal training roles.
-He is currently contracted to provide psychodrama group psychotherapy for a Drug and Alcohol program, Journey Healing Centers (residential).

 Rob is also available to conduct private sessions for individuals, families, couples, work groups, organizations, churches, etc. for purposes of conflict resolution, personal or professional development and training, addressing individual or group problems and issues, or as an introduction to or demonstration of the method.
 He may be contacted at (801) 268-1564 x3.